DLR-MO/flight-phase-lstm/README.md

 ## Training a model

+The data used to train this model can be found under the following <a href="https://zenodo.org/records/11126713">link</a>.

-If one wishes to train a new model on their own FDR data a dataset can be created:
+If one wishes to train a new model either on their own FDR data or on the provided data a dataset can be created using the following steps:
 - Use the ```find_flight_phases(pandas_df)``` function in src/pof_functions/flight_phase_finder_core.py to label each flight.\
 (For X-plane data  ```python src/pof_functions/flight_phase_finder_xplane.py``` takes raw x-Plane txt log files from the data/xplane_raw folder and separates, labels and stores them.)
 - Store trajectory data seperate from its labels respectively in data/preprocessed/trajectories_train and data/preprocessed/labels_train